r4g1n-cajun/CTF-Writeups/NCSAM Hacktober CTF 2018/Cryptography/README.md

 ## Cryptography Challenges

-I was able to complete 3 of these during the CTF
+I was able to complete 3 out of 8 of these during the CTF

 ### Submited: